yadibolt/translade/README.md

 ## Features

 - **AI-Powered Translations**
-  Automatically translates all text-based fields using OpenAI (Google support coming soon).
+  Automatically translates all text-based fields using OpenAI, Google Gemini.

 - **Content Transformation Options**
   Choose from improvements like summarization, condensation, and tone adjustment.
 (There are more options than that)